rjrodger/simpledb/README.md

 http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuide/UsingSelect.html

 The results are returned as an array of items.
-Each item contains
-$ItemName meta attribute providing you with the name of the item.
+Each item contains an _$ItemName_ meta-attribute providing you with the name of the item.

 If you need to handle _NextToken_ you'll need to do this manually with the override argument.
 You can get the _NextToken_ from the _meta_ parameter to your callback.

-    sdb.select("select * from <domain> where <attribute> = '<value>'",function(err,res,meta){
+    sdb.select("select * from <domain> where <attribute> = '<value>'",function( error, result, meta ){
       console.log("I'll get you, my pretty, and your little dog too! "+JSON.stringify(res)) })

 ### sdb.request

 Make a direct request to SimpleDB.
-You're on your own: http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuide/
+You're on your own!
+Again, read http://docs.amazonwebservices.com/AmazonSimpleDB/latest/DeveloperGuide/
-This is not a SimpleDB action wrapper.
+Unlike the other functions above, the _request_ function is not a SimpleDB action wrapper.
 Use it when the wrapper functions have painted themselves into a corner.

     sdb.request("<action>",
       {
         <attribute>:"<value>",
         ...
       },
-      function(err,res,meta){
+      function( error, result, meta ){
         console.log("Gotta keep 'em separated: "+JSON.stringify(res))
       })

-Where <action> is the SimpleDB action, such as _GetItem_, and <attribute>:"<value>" are the SimpleDB request attribute pairs.
+Where `<action>` is the SimpleDB action, such as _GetItem_, and `<attribute>:"<value>"` are the SimpleDB REST request attribute pairs.

 ### sdb.client

-The aws-lib client object.
+The `aws-lib` client object.
 Use this to send raw requests.
 Go hardcore.

 ### sdb.handle

-Replace this with your own implementation to change the handling of SimpleDB response.
-Most useful is to modify the response in some way and then call this function.
+Replace this with your own implementation to change the handling of SimpleDB responses.
+Most useful is to modify the response in some way and then call the original function.
 Also good for testing.

+This example counts the number of requests made:

     var resultcount = 0